nxdinh94/dart_flutter_knowledge/dart_concepts/isolate.md

 ## Sending multiple messages between isolates with ports
 ### `ReceivePort` and `SendPort`
-Setting up long-lived communication between isolates requires two classes (in addition to `Isolate`): `ReceivePort` and `SendPort`.
+- Setting up long-lived communication between isolates requires two classes (in addition to `Isolate`): `ReceivePort` and `SendPort`.
 These ports are the only way isolates can communicate with each other.

->[NOTE]
+- A `SendPort` object is associated with exactly one `ReceivePort`, but a single `ReceivePort` can have many `SendPorts`.
+When you create a `ReceivePort`, it creates a `SendPort` for itself.
+You can create additional `SendPorts` that can send messages to an existing `ReceivePort`.
+- A `ReceivePort` is an object that handles messages that are sent from other isolates.
+Those messages are sent via a `SendPort`.

+>[!NOTE]
->A `SendPort` object is associated with exactly one `ReceivePort`, but a single `ReceivePort` can have many `SendPorts`.
+>A `SendPort` object is associated with exactly one `ReceivePort`, but a single ReceivePort can have many `SendPorts`.
 When you create a `ReceivePort`, it creates a `SendPort` for itself.
 You can create additional `SendPorts` that can send messages to an existing `ReceivePort`.
 ### Setting up ports